lestrrat-go/sketch/README.md

 ## Variables

-The only available template variable is the current schema object that is being used to generate code.
+The only available template variable is the current schema object (the one you declared using `schema.Base`) that is being used to generate code.

 This will be set to `$` globally, and is available as the default context variable for each template block

 ```